hellflame/argparse/README.md

 The two `--flag` will parse seperately, so you can use `tFlag` & `t` to reference flag in `test` parser and `main` parser.

 1. sub command has different context, so you can have two `--flag`, and different help message output
-2. sub command show help message seperately, it's for user to understand your program step by step.
-While `Group Argument` helps user to understand your program group by group
+2. sub command show help message seperately, it's for user to understand your program *step by step*.
+While `Group Argument` helps user to understand your program *group by group*

 #### 10. Argument Action √

-Argument Action allows you to do anything with the argument when there is any match, this enables infinite possibility when parsing arguments, [eg](examples/any-type-action/main.go)
+Argument Action allows you to do anything with the argument if there is any match, this enables infinite possibility when parsing arguments. [example](examples/any-type-action/main.go)

 ```go
 p := NewParser("action", "test action", nil)